phillipsj/phillipsj/input/posts/dotnet-core-2-preview-on-ubuntu.md

 ---
 # .NET Core 2.0 Preview on Ubuntu

-** This post is intended to developers that are new to Ubuntu **

 I have wanted to play with the new .NET core 2.0 preview and I wanted to do it on Ubuntu 16.04.
 So I am going to walk you through how to install it.

+**This post is intended to developers that are new to Ubuntu**.

 The first step is to have a working Ubuntu 16.04 system, this can be in the cloud, virtual, docker, or bare metal.
 Now that you have a working Ubuntu 16.04 system, lets follow the guide found [here](https://www.microsoft.com/net/core#linuxubuntu).
 This guide wants you to run the following commands:

 ```
 sudo sh -c 'echo "deb [arch=amd64] https://apt-mo.trafficmanager.net/repos/dotnet-release/ xenial main" > /etc/apt/sources.list.d/dotnetdev.list'